meikenofdarth/Financial-Management-System/README.md

 ### 1. Web Layer (Controller & DTOs)
 Located in `com.fincore.controller` and `com.fincore.dto`.
 *   **BankController.java:** The central request handler.
 It maps HTTP GET/POST requests to business logic.
-It handles the user interface flow, rendering HTML views and managing error handling.
+It handles user interface flow and implements **Security Auditing** by logging failed validation attempts and suspicious activities (e.g., negative deposits) to a dedicated log file.
 *   **Data Transfer Objects (DTOs):** A collection of classes (`CustomerRegistrationDto`, `LoanApplicationDto`, `OpenAccountDto`, `TransactionDto`, `TransferDto`) used to encapsulate data sent from the web frontend.
 These ensure that internal domain models (`Account`, `Customer`) are decoupled from the HTTP request structure.

 ### 2. Service Layer (Business Logic)